Arnplattenspitze - A Gem Between Wetterstein and Karwendel

 From the Zwirchkopf it is a short, but steep descent, a short walk over a broad ridge and afterwards a very steep, but short, ascent towards the Anrkopf (1933 m).
 Especially the latter part of this trail has some highlights to offer.
 Time and again it lowers into small burrows that are overgrown with mountain pines on both sides.
 It feels like walking through a green tunnel in places, and the grassy surface in those burrows also makes for comfortable walking.

-After the Arnkopf there is another short descend and another steep trail towards the Weißlehenkopf (2002 m) waiting.
-Now on this peak, the weather finally cleared for me, and I was able to enjoy the fantastic view over the Arnplattenspitze.
+After the Arnkopf, another short descend and another steep trail towards the Weißlehenkopf (2002 m) are waiting.
+Now on this peak, the weather finally cleared for me, and I enjoyed the fantastic view over the Arnplattenspitze.
 The Isar Valley and the Karwendel up ahead were still shrouded in mist, but at least I was able to see my goal.
 Also, the first section requiring actual usage of my hands came up shortly before the Weißlehenkopf.
 Since there were still plenty of clouds around my peak, I guessed the situation there would not be comfortable enough for a long break and therefore decided to take my lunch right next to the tiny cross of the Weißlehenkopf.
-I also met the first other hikers of the day here, two climbers who came up my intended descent and intended to attempt the crossing over all three Arnspitze peaks.
+I also met the first other hikers of the day here, two climbers who came up my intended descent and told me of their intent to attempt the crossing over all three Arnspitze peaks.

-This reminds me that I found in some sources the way I had chosen as ascent recommended as the descent.
+This reminds me that I found the way I had chosen as ascent recommended as the descent in some sources.
 I would personally not recommend it.
 Both paths are equally steep; however, my chosen descent has a way better-maintained trail and is also shorter.
 So if you follow my track, I personally recommend you not reverse directions.

 And from here there is only one thing left: To get back home and plan your next adventure.